Why online doctors and GP helplines are a win/win for you and your employees

 Private prescription services – if the GP feels you would benefit from prescription medication, the GP can arrange and electronically authorise private prescription medication to be delivered to your work or home address

 Employees will be able to query health concerns conveniently and efficiently without the hassle of having to arrange and travel to their doctors surgery.
-This will allow them to manage their health and, according to an ACAS report, promoting good health helps workers “lead full and satisfying lives”.
+This will allow them to confidently manage their health.
+According to an ACAS report, promoting good health helps workers “lead full and satisfying lives”.
 Providing employees with such a service will also help them to feel valued by the company too.

-According to the Telegraph survey, 27% of employees would rather not let colleagues or a manager know about a health concern or a doctor appointment.
+Many employees could be struggling with their health without your knowledge.
+A 2019 Benenden Health survey found that one in five people who suffer from a chronic medical condition have kept it a secret from their employer.
 With 24/7 telephone consultations employees are able to speak to a doctor at a time that is convenient to them, which could be outside of working hours.
 This means employees can speak privately at a time to suit them.

 First and foremost, helping employees manage their health and promoting wellbeing is an admirable goal for any business.
 Healthy employees are more likely to be productive, happy and feel appreciated by the business, which in turn will help with staff retention rates.
-Having a healthy workforce also means less time off; on average each UK employee takes 7.5 days sick leave per year costing UK businesses £9022 per employee.
+Having a healthy workforce also means less time off and presenteeism, as well.

 Getting early diagnosis and treatment is also crucial in avoiding long-term sickness. according to the Telegraph survey, 52% of employees delayed seeking medical advice as they were worried about taking time off work.
 By providing access to a GP at a convenient time, employees can get the help they need before their health issues get worse.

 Many healthcare providers offer this service in a straightforward individual flat fee.
 This means the employee can use the service however much they need and the cost remains the same.
 Providing care in this way is financially clear and cost-effective for the business.

 How to get started in offering a helpline